Recount – Definition

 There are four recount options:

-- Option 1: A manual tabulation of printed reports from early voting, election day and the absentee and provisional ballot canvasses.
+- Option 1: A manual tabulation of printed reports from early voting, election day and the mail-in voting and provisional ballot canvasses.
 Printed reports from precinct tabulators and high speed scanners (if available) are examined and manually tabulated

 - Option 3: A manual recount of voted paper ballots involved in the recount